mmcdermott/EventStreamGPT/EventStream/data/README.md

 It may have additional, user-defined schema elements that can be leveraged during dataset pre-processing for use in modelling.

-## `EventStreamPytorchDataset`
+## `EventStream.data.PytorchDataset`

-This class reads the DL-friendly representation from disk produced by an `EventStreamDataset` object, as well as the vocabulary config object saved to disk from that dataset, and produces pytorch items and collates batches for downstream use.
+This class reads the DL-friendly representation from disk produced by an `EventStream.data.Dataset` object, as well as the vocabulary config object saved to disk from that dataset, and produces pytorch items and collates batches for downstream use.
 There are three relevant data structures to understand here: